 The Need: Entry-level workers with the skills to move up

 Employers seek workers with strong basic skills to work smart and grow on the job.
-They are prepared to invest in job candidates who can learn independently, benefit from training, take on new responsibilities, and move up the career ladder.
+They are prepared to invest in those who can learn independently, benefit from training, take on new responsibilities, and move up the career ladder.

-Document and develop employer-validated academic and soft skills and facilitate transition to the workforce with the Workforce Skills Certification System.
+With WSCS you can document and develop employer-validated academic and soft skills and facilitate transition to the workforce.

-- Assess and profile the work-related academic and soft skills a person currently demonstrates – from entry-level skill levels through 1st line supervisor positions
+- Assess and profile a person's work-related academic and soft skills – from entry-level skill levels through first-line supervisor positions

 - Develop skills to assist those not ready for certification